How to Socialize a Puppy

 Understanding How Puppies Develop

 Why is the window of opportunity so small?
-At the risk of stating the obvious, puppies develop much faster than their human counterparts.
+At the risk of stating the obvious, puppies develop much faster than humans.
 For example, puppies walk beautifully at three weeks, but it takes human babies about a year to reach that milestone.
 This acceleration affects cognitive function in dogs, which develops rapidly during the short socialization period; it’s during this time that a puppy’s framework for future social functioning evolves.
 A strong foundation built from a rich set of early experiences gives the puppy more context in which to evaluate and react to future stimuli in the environment, including people and other dogs.

-The most important socialization period of puppies — the time during which they readily incorporate new experiences into the developing worldviews that directly affect lifelong behavior — lasts from weeks 3 to 12.
+The most important socialization period of puppies — the time during which they readily incorporate new experiences into the developing worldviews that directly affect lifelong behavior — lasts from weeks three to 12.
 That’s it.
 Let’s break it down:

-Weeks 8 through 12 are called the “second socialization period.”
+Weeks eight through 12 are called the “second socialization period.”
 During those 28 days, a puppy’s brain is like a sponge, supple and ready to absorb and incorporate new experiences.
 This is, without question, the most profoundly important period in a dog’s life.
-Their brain is wired to absorb new experiences far more rapidly than during any subsequent period, and they learn not only to accept being around people and other dogs, but also, to enjoy and seek out these experiences.
+Their brain is wired to absorb new experiences far more rapidly than during any subsequent period, and they learn not only to accept being around people and other dogs, but also to enjoy and seek out these experiences.

 While not a perfect analogy, a puppy’s capacity to learn social skills is similar to a young child’s capacity to learn languages.
 Studies have shown that children younger than seven easily pick up new languages because their brains are capable of readily incorporating the sounds, words, grammar, and structure of multiple languages.

 Like the puppy socialization period that ends at 12 weeks, this window closes for children around seven, after which language acquisition becomes far more difficult.
 A six-year-old child who spends a year in a Mandarin immersion class will come out fluent in the language.
 If an adult were to attend the same class, they would likely still be struggling with the basics.
-While their Mandarin would improve over time as they became more familiar and comfortable with the language, but they would never be as fluent as a child introduced at an early age.
+Their Mandarin would improve over time as they became more familiar and comfortable with the language, but they would never be as fluent as a child introduced at an early age.
 Likewise, dogs without the advantage of a rich socialization period can learn to thrive in social situations, but it takes a great deal more time and effort and has a lower chance of success.

 Puppy socials do not guarantee that a dog won’t develop fear or aggression later in life; genetics, in-utero experiences, early nutrition, and the first weeks with the mother and siblings also play key roles.